-Healthy Blue has a Comprehensive Drug List, which shows the medicines that we cover when you have a prescription from your doctor.
+Healthy Blue has a list of medicines that we cover when you have a prescription from your doctor.
 That list is on our website.
 You can also call Customer Service and ask us to send you the list.
 We also cover over-the counter medicines like aspirin, cough syrup, and cold and flu medicine when you have a prescription for them.